Mittagong

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Mittagong has exceptionally high income levels nationally.
-The median income is $49,178 and the average income stands at $110,374.
-This contrasts with Rest of NSW's figures, where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Mittagong would be approximately $53,535 (median) and $120,153 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Mittagong rank modestly, between the 30th and 38th percentiles.
-Income analysis shows that 27.1% of the population (1,752 individuals) fall within the $1,500 - $2,999 income range, mirroring the surrounding region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Mittagong, with only 82.9% of income remaining, ranking at the 29th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Mittagong's median income is $49,178 and average income stands at $110,374.
+This contrasts with Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Mittagong as of September 2025 are approximately $53,535 (median) and $120,153 (average).
+Census data indicates household, family, and personal incomes in Mittagong rank between the 30th and 38th percentiles.
+Income analysis reveals 27.1% of Mittagong's population falls within the $1,500 - $2,999 income range, similar to the surrounding region at 29.9%.
+Housing affordability pressures are severe with only 82.9% of income remaining, ranking at the 29th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income